-All students are encouraged to participate in performance opportunitites offered by my studio and elsewhere (such as the MTAQ's Student Performers Society, masterclasses, eisteddfods).
+All students are encouraged to participate in performance opportunitites offered by my studio and elsewhere (such as the QMTA's Student Recitals, masterclasses, eisteddfods).
 Such performances help to prepare students for exams, and can also provide performance goals for students who choose not to sit for exams.

 Written Exams (Theory and Musicianship)

 Understanding the 'nuts and bolts' of music is an important part of learning how to play an instrument, therefore, all students are required to study theory or musicianship as well as piano.

 - Theory and Musicianship workshops are offered in school holiday periods to allow students to cover large sections of the curriculum in a short space of time

 - Students will be able to sit for supervised online exams in my studio on a number of dates throughout the year.